illusion0001/libhijacker-game-patch/README.md

 - Batman: Arkham Knight v1.15: 60 FPS
 - Bloodborne v1.09: 60 FPS by Lance McDonald
+  - Notes: You may encounter softlock during Laurence (optional DLC boss) cinematic.
+Disable patch to progress.
   - Also includes:
     - No Motion Blur
     - No Chromatic Aberration